GENERAL PLAN NEWS

 PLANNING AND ZONING UPDATES

-Until further notice, Millcreek will continue to use Salt Lake County’s services for all municipal services, including planning and zoning, licensing and permits, street repair, snowplowing, and all other services.
+Except for planning and development services, Millcreek will continue to use Salt Lake County’s services for business licensing and permits, street repair, snowplowing, and all other services.
 Please contact Millcreek for those services through the County offices.
-Contact information for the County’s various departments can be found below and on our contact page.
+Contact information for the County’s various departments can be found on our contact page.